 Work on rebuilding the cathedral and close began in earnest with the appointment of Bishop Hacket in 1662 and the city moved into the 18th century as a centre of genteel society considered by Defoe to be the best town in the area for "good conversation and good company".
 Although there was little industry, the city prospered both from the wealth of the clergy and gentry in the Close, and as a thriving coaching city on the main route to the northwest and Ireland.
 This was a period of great intellectual activity, the city being the home of many famous people including Samuel Johnson, David Garrick, Erasmus Darwin and Anna Seward, and prompted Johnson's remark that Lichfield was "a city of philosophers".

-The population increased steadily throughout the 19th century, but the coming of the railway age meant that the city lost much of the vitality it had enjoyed as a busy coaching centre.
-Municipal affairs flourished however, with many works of improvement to the street lighting and water supply.
+In the 19th century the population of the City grew, but the coming of the railways ended its status as a coaching hub.
+Nonetheless, as an ecclesiastical centre, and the home of such interesting figures as the artist and architectural writer John Louis Petit (1801-68), Lichfield retained something of its historic importance and cultural vitality - a tradition that has continued to this day.
+Municipal affairs flourished, with many works of improvement to the street lighting and water supply.
 The old Corporation was reformed into an elected council in 1836, with a Mayor as its civic head, and the Guildhall, which had fallen into disrepair, was substantially rebuilt in 1846.

 The City has grown rapidly in modern times with the population increasing from 10,000 in 1951 to over 30,000 in 2011, but the changes prompted by the new housing and incoming families have brought vitality and prosperity to the city.